Amy Smart

 Amy Lysle Smart (born March 26, 1976) is an American actress and former model.
 Her first role in film was in Martin Kunert's anthology horror film Campfire Tales, followed by a minor part in Starship Troopers, directed by Paul Verhoeven.
 In 1998, Smart played a role in Dee Snider's Strangeland.
 She garnered widespread recognition after appearing in the mainstream teen drama Varsity Blues (1999), as well as for a recurring role as Ruby on the television series Felicity (1999–2001).
 Next was a lead role in the college sex comedy Road Trip (2000); she was a co-star in Jerry Zucker's ensemble comedy Rat Race (2001).
 She had a lead role opposite Ashton Kutcher in the sci-fi drama The Butterfly Effect (2004).

 Smart co-starred with Ryan Reynolds and Anna Faris in Just Friends (2005), followed by the sports drama Peaceful Warrior (2006).
 From 2011 to 2012, she had a recurring role as Jasmine Hollander in the American adaptation of Shameless.
 She starred in Tyler Perry's comedy The Single Moms Club (2014).
 From 2020 to 2022, Smart portrayed Barbara Whitmore in the DC Universe/The CW superhero drama series Stargirl.

 Life and career

 1976–1992: Early life

 Smart was born March 26, 1976 in Los Angeles; she grew up in Topanga Canyon.
 Her mother, Judy Lysle (née Carrington), worked at a museum, and her father, John Boden Smart, was a salesman.
-Smart studied ballet for ten years and graduated from Palisades Charter High School in Pacific Palisades, California.
+Smart studied ballet for ten years and graduated from Palisades Charter High School in Pacific Palisades, Los Angeles.